mai-soup/docker-hy.github.io/docs/part-3/section-2.md

 :::info Exercise 3.3: Building images inside of a container

-  Create a now script/program that downloads a repository from GitHub, builds a Dockerfile located in the root and then publishes it into the Docker Hub.
+  Create a new script/program that downloads a repository from GitHub, builds an image from the Dockerfile located in the root and then publishes it into the Docker Hub.

   You can use any scripting or programming language to implement the script.
 Using [shell script](https://www.shellscript.sh/) might make the next exercise a bit easier... and do not worry if you have not done a shell script earlier, you do not need much for this exercise and Google helps.